Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/3. Regression Neurons/README.md

 # Datasets

-For simplicity, we would generate a random datasets that has a linear upward trend for implementing the algorithm.
+For simplicity, we would continue to use the wine datasets and pick one type of wine from it for implementing the algorithm.

 # Aim